Where Should I Start?

 Beginner?
 Just getting started and not sure what you need or what to do?
 We've answered the top five questions we get from folks trying rope for the first time to help you find your way picking out your rope kit.
 (For more in-depth product and ordering information, check out our FAQ.)

-How much rope you need depends a bit on what types of ties you want to do and who you are tying, but here are a few handy guidelines.
+How much rope you need depends on what types of ties you want to do and who you are tying.
+Here are a few handy guidelines.
 Keep in mind that most ties are done with a rope folded in half.

 For chest ties and hip harnesses: Measure a loop around the fullest part of the hip.
 You'll need roughly six times the hip measurement of the person being tied.